Dr. Tay Sha Howell, MD

 Dr. Michael Kalcich, MD

 Dr. Michael Kalcich has been a physician since 1994.
-In addition to his more than 20 years as an emergency medicine physician, he is trained in wound care.
+In addition to his more than 20 years as an emergency medicine physician, he is trained in wound care and hyperbaric oxygen therapy.
 He graduated medical school from the University of Oklahoma College of Medicine and completed his residency at the University of Oklahoma Health Sciences Center.

 Dr. Gerry Palmer Holland, DO

 Dr. Holland began her career practicing family medicine in Texas.
 She is trained in hyperbaric oxygen therapy and certified in wound care.
 She began her wound care practice in 2005 and has been practicing as a wound care specialist full time in Oklahoma since 2009.

 Dr. Walker practiced emergency medicine for more than 35 years.
 She began her wound care practice in 2003 and is trained in both wound care and hyperbaric oxygen therapy.
 Dr. Walker is now a full-time wound care specialist

 Serita Brame has served as the program director for the Oklahoma Wound Center since 2010.
 Previously, she was a program director for Wound Care and Hyperbaric Medicine at the Comanche County Memorial Hospital in Lawton, OK.
 She also currently serves as the community liaison for the Save a Leg, Save a Life Foundation.

 Bill Mullen is a wound care nurse with more than 16 years of wound care experience.
 He has multiple certifications in wound care including ostomy care, VAC therapy, sharps debridement, and compression therapy.
 Bill is also a Certified Wound Specialist (CWS).
 Bill has worked at Norman Regional Health System since 1996.